-Service on McCulloch Corporation products is provided by McCulloch distributors and their authorized dealers located throughout the United States and Canada.
+Service on McCulloch Corporation products is provided by McCulloch distributors and their authorized dealers located throughout the entire world.
 Each McCulloch distributor and his dealers carry a stock of parts for McCulloch products and are equipped with special tools for servicing in order to provide expert repair service.
-Factory representatives keep McCulloch distributors and their dealers fully informed as to the latest design advances and service techniques.
+Factory representatives keep distributors and their dealers fully informed as to the latest design advances and service techniques.